 Skittles were first introduced in Britain in the 1970s.

-Slough produced two million Mars bars a day by 1988.
-It was the highest-selling chocolate bar in the United Kingdom.
+Slough produced two million Mars bars a day by 1982.
+It was the highest selling chocolate confectionery in the United Kingdom, with annual sales of £100 million.

 Mars announced it would close its Liverpool Road factory, with the loss of 500 jobs, over the course of two years, in 2005.
 Production of Twix bars was relocated to France and Germany.
 Starburst manufacturing was transferred to the Czech Republic.